Post-operative complications can occur after thyroid surgery. Following are the complications of thyroidectomy :

 2. LARYNGEAL EDEMA

-Laryngeal edema is also one of the postoperativethyroidectomy complication.
+Laryngeal Edema is also one of the postoperativethyroidectomy complication.
 This is caused due to huge goiters, which cause trauma to the larynx during intubation at the surgery that can lead to laryngeal edema.
 In the postoperative period, larynxedema can be the reason for respiratory distress.

-3. TRACHEOMALACIA
+3. Tracheomalacia

 It occurs when a huge goiter is sitting in the trachea for a long period.
 This causes softening or weakening of the tracheal cartilages.
 So later when the goiter is removed in the surgery, the trachea collapses leading to respiratory distress.